 If you are in Coron, you can get to El Nido via Montenegro Fastcraft, travel time is around 4 hours depending on the sea situation.
 The ferry departs at 12:00PM, regular rate is P1,700.
 For more details, contact them at +63 917 496 2009, +63 908 571 3984.

-TOP ATTRACTIONS IN EL NIDO
+BEST TOURIST SPOTS IN EL NIDO

 The waterfronts of El Nido is more fascinating if you look at it from the top, and there is not a better area to do it than in Taraw Cliff.
 Getting to its top on a DIY is highly risky because of its steep trail that are only held together by sharp, pointed limestones that is why it is no longer permitted, though some still dare.